EdwardLu2018/renderfusion-playground/README.md

 # Hybrid Rendering Simulation

-Simulate Hybrid/Split/Mixed rendering on the web.
-Works in desktop, mobile, and WebXR-enabled devices like AR/VR headsets.
+Simulate Hybrid/Split/Mixed rendering on the web!

-The playground artificially delays a virtual scene (simulating "remote rendering" with network delays) and composites it with a "locally rendered" virtual scene.
+This website artificially delays a virtual scene (simulating "remote rendering" with network delays) and composites it with a "locally rendered" virtual scene.
+It provides a series of knobs to play around with post-render warping (using asynchronous time + space warping), and allows users to switch between rendering schemas.

+Works on desktop, mobile, and WebXR-enabled devices like AR/VR headsets — tested on Valve Index (using SteamVR), MagicLeap 2, Quest Pro, and Quest 2, but any modern headset should work.

-Visit https://edwardlu2018.github.io/hybrid-rendering-simulation to explore the playground.
+Visit https://edwardlu2018.github.io/hybrid-rendering-simulation to explore the simulation.

 ## GUI (2D)
 Note: the 2D GUI is __not__ accessible in WebXR immersive sessions (if you click AR/VR button).